5 Restaurant Startup Costs to Consider

 Either way, if you do need to spend money on renovations, make sure to use this as bargaining power when you’re negotiating the terms of your lease.
 You might also be able to arrange to delay rent until your restaurant begins serving customers — this can be an excellent way to prevent cash flow issues during renovations.

 If you want to get your restaurant off to a running start, investing in a marketing strategy is always a good idea.
 As most of your customers will likely be living or working close to your restaurant, it’s essential to target nearby consumers with a mix of digital and traditional advertisements.

-Some restaurants spend tens of thousands of dollars per year on marketing.
+Some restaurants spend tens of thousands of dollars per year on marketing and a professionally designed website.
 Fortunately, you can purchase some substantial promotion with just a few thousand dollars.
 Running different competitions and giveaways can be an excellent way to seek brand recognition without spending on paid advertisements.

 Labor costs will vary depending on your requirements and restaurant size.
 Staff can be paid anywhere from minimum wage to over $50,000 per year.
 If you want an experienced chef to take control of your restaurant, you might have to pay even more.

 To determine the cost of your labor, you should draw up a list of the number of team members you need to run your restaurant at certain times of the day.
 For example, you will need more staff at lunch and dinner than in the late afternoon.